 We learned about him only through Jim Douglas’s book “Born to Serve” and felt that it was unjust for such a key figure in our local history to not have any formal recognition in the city.
 This project allows us to go beyond the classroom to make an impact on our community while learning life skills and applying them to honor an important local historical figure."

-Also in attendance were my "Chief of Staff" Linda Douglas along with PA State Representative Mr. Brandon Neuman.
+Also in attendance were my "Chief of Staff" Linda Douglas along with PA State Representative (now Judge) Mr. Brandon Neuman.
 From the Washington County Historical Society, Mr. Clay Kilgore, and from the Washington Observer-Reporter, Mr. Nate Doughty.
 The students did a fine job with their presentation.

 Representative Neuman has begun the process of helping the students with assembling the lengthy application packets for a State Historical Marker from the Pennsylvania Historical & Museum Commission.
 He also has pledged very sizable portion of the application fee which is considerable.
 The goal is to have the marker erected in front of the Major's home which is now the Admission Offices for Washington & Jefferson College.
 I have been given the honor of writing the text that will appear on the marker.